 One example of the Students' Link already underway is an on-campus fruit tree planting project.
 This will green the Bangor and Makerere campuses and provide fruit to students, staff and the local communities in Bangor and Kampala.

 Sustainable Clothing Action

 Consumer demand for clothing globally means that preventing textiles from being landfilled or disposed of is an issue that affects most countries.
 In 2015, Bangor University signed up as a WRAP Sustainable Clothing Action Partner.
-Since then, The Sustainability Lab has been developing partnerships with those wishing to reuse unwanted clothing, extend the life of clothes and textiles, and encourage reuse activities.
+Since then, The University has been developing partnerships with those wishing to reuse unwanted clothing, extend the life of clothes and textiles, and encourage reuse activities.
 Working both domestically and internationally with retailers, trade associations, governments, communities and consumers, we are finding ways to reduce waste as well as strengthen links between members of local communities, including university staff and students, local businesses and members of the public.

 Our recent campaign, #LoveYourClothesBangor, piloted a highly successful series of events designed to help people make the most of their garments while drawing attention to the environmental issues of clothing waste.
 We also produced a template for how to set up similar events, enabling others to learn from our experiences.
 The completed template can now be used by a wide variety of organisations anywhere in the world.